 Father and daughter built their other apart-homes near TCU.
 Even on this small scale, the Davises’ love of the streamline moderne architecture of the era is evident.

 This ad for Worthcrete in 1935 features a “modernistic efficiency home” designed and built by Davis at a cost of $1,695 ($32,000 today).

-Davis also built the house next door at 3146 College Avenue (1922).
-The Devitt house technically is on the 3146 College Avenue lot.
+Davis also built the house at 3146 College Avenue (1922) next to his own.
+The Devitt apart-home technically is on the 3146 College Avenue lot.
 The Devitt house can be seen on the left, the Davis house on the right.

 Note the decorative concrete wall along the side of the 3146 College Avenue house–surely the signature of a concrete master.

 These two apart-homes (1936) face each other on Waits Avenue.
-But the unusual design of the apart-homes made them difficult to sell.
+But in the 1930s the unusual design of the apart-homes made them difficult to sell.

 This Davis apart-home at 2945 Lubbock Avenue is larger and has been modified since Davis advertised it in 1936.

 In 1940 Davis built the office building of Universal Mills grain elevator on Beach Street.
 (Bonus trivia: That year Universal Mills’ Gold Chain flour became the sponsor of Ernest Tubb on radio station KGKO.)